mweagle/Sparta/docs_source/content/reference/application/environments.md

 The _environments/default.go_ definition is slightly different.
 The "default" environment isn't one that our service should actually deploy to.
 It simply exists to make the initial Sparta build (the one that cross compiles the AWS Lambda binary) compile.
 Build tags are applied to the *AWS Lambda* compiled binary that Sparta generates.

-To prevent users from accidentally deploying to the "default" environment, the `BuildTags` are valdiated in the hook definition:
+To prevent users from accidentally deploying to the "default" environment, the `BuildTags` are validated in the hook definition:

 ```golang
 func ServiceDecoratorHook(buildTags string) sparta.ServiceDecoratorHook {